 With 132 gorgeous color options, Farrow & Ball is a splash of luxury and style.
 This British manufacturer may be known for its high prices and wacky color names—like Savage Ground, Elephant’s Breath, and Arsenic, just to name a few—but they nonetheless produce great paint that can work on anything from walls and ceilings to moldings and furniture.

 A gallon of F&B’s interior paint typically costs over a $100, so this is the ultimate splurge pick, but the company has been committed to excellence for nearly a century.
 They source the finest ingredients and richest pigments to create artisanal paints capable of transforming any house into your dream home.
 Their paints are also 100 percent water-based, low-VOC, and available in eight different finishes.

 Transforming your house into your dream home doesn’t have to cost top dollar.
 Glidden Essentials is a highly reviewed paint, praised for its great coverage and array of stunning colors, and it comes at an unbeatable price.

-You buy Essentials in three different finishes—flat/matte, eggshell, and semi-gloss—and have it tinted to perfectly match over 1,100 of Glidden’s long-lasting colors.
+You can buy Essentials in one of three different finishes—flat/matte, eggshell, and semi-gloss—and then have it tinted to perfectly match over 1,100 of Glidden’s long-lasting colors.
 The paint is fade-resistant, easy to clean with soap and water, and dries to touch in just thirty minutes.
-It’s also low-VOC, so you’ll avoid any harsh paint fumes while you work.
+It’s also low-VOC, so harsh paint fumes won't be a problem.

 This bargain does come with a few drawbacks, however.
 Unlike many interior paints, Essentials is not self-priming, so you’ll need to purchase a primer separately.
 You also might not get the same thickness and coverage as you would from higher-end paints.
 While some customers say the paint works with just a single coat, others say it takes multiple coats to provide a full, lustrous finish.Continue to 9 of 9 below.